Ganavya

-Ganavya Iyer Doraiswamy (born 1991), known mononymously as Ganavya, is an Indian and American singer, songwriter, and musician.
-She has released four albums, most recently Nilam in 2025, and has collaborated with musicans including Alfredo Rodríguez and Esperanza Spalding.
+Ganavya Doraiswamy (born 1991), stylized professionally as ganavya, is an Indian and American singer, songwriter, and musician.
+She has released four albums, most recently Nilam in 2025, and has collaborated with musicians including Quincy Jones, A. R. Rahman, and Esperanza Spalding.

 Biography

-Ganavya Iyer Doraiswamy was born on July 21, 1991 in New York City, United States.
-When she was 7 her family moved to Shenkottai, and then one year later to Chennai, capital of the Indian state of Tamil Nadu.
-In India, Ganavya learned to play jalatharangam, and studied Carnatic music and Bharatanatyam.
+Ganavya Doraiswamy was born on July 21, 1991, in New York City, United States.
+When she was 7, her family moved to the town of Senkottai, and then later to Chennai, the capital of the South Indian state of Tamil Nadu.
+In India, Ganavya learned to play jalatharangam from her grandmother Seetha Doraiswamy, and studied Carnatic music and Bharatanatyam.
+Her mother practiced the Pandharpur Wari.
+She has one brother.

-Ganavya completed undergraduate degrees in theater and psychology at Florida International University.
-She then worked briefly at a men's prison in Florida before enrolling as a post-graduate at Berklee Valencia.
+Ganavya was homeschooled for portions of her childhood instead prioritizing arts training, but later obtained undergraduate degrees in theater and psychology at Florida International University at 19.
+She then worked briefly as a rehabilitation counselor at Everglades Correctional Institution in Florida before earning a graduate degree at Berklee College of Music.
+After graduating, Ganavya taught a course on South Asian music at Berklee Valencia.

-At Berklee, Ganavya taught a course on Indian music and recorded her debut album Aikyam: Onnu, which was released in 2018 and comprises jazz standards sung in Tamil.
-In 2016, Ganavya appeared on Alfredo Rodríguez's album Tocororo; she has also collaborated with musicans including Shabaka Hutchings, Vijay Iyer, and Esperanza Spalding.
+She has a graduate degree in Ethnomusicology from UCLA and a Ph.D. in Creative Practice and Critical Inquiry from Harvard University, where she helped lead the Songwrights Apothecary Lab, an experimental music-based research lab founded by Spalding.
+Her dissertation advisors were Esperanza Spalding and Claire Chase, with committee members including Peter Sellars.

+She co-founded the We Have Voice Collective.